 Carson started selling on Poshmark in 2016.
 She finally makes more sales than mistakes, and wants to share what's she's learned with you.

-Thinking of Selling Your Clothes on Poshmark?
+Should You Sell Your Clothes on Poshmark?

 Since that first sale, I've turned to buying clothes at prices I know are a steal with the express intent of selling them on Poshmark.
 It's my bona fide side hustle.

 Here are some thoughts that will help you decide whether you too want to sell your stuff on Poshmark or whether you want to stick to your local consignment shop.
 Here are the pros and cons of selling your stuff on Poshmark.

 - You can make money (duh).
 When you sell an item on Posh, they take a commission, and the rest is yours.
 You only have to ensure it's in the condition you said it was in in your listing, and then send it and use their pre-paid label.
 Then, voila! the money--real money--is in your Posh account and you can move it to your bank or spend it again on Posh.

 - There are little-to-no overhead costs.
 When you sell your clothes on Poshmark, you are essentially running a store without being in a store.
 That means you don't have to pay rent for a storefront, don't have to pay an extra electric bill, and don't have to pay employees.
 On top of that, there are no real legal considerations (insurance, incorporating, etc.) that you need to worry about.

 - You can make more money than you can if someone else sells them for you.
 In other words, you will almost undoubtedly make more money than you would if you brought your things to a brick-and-mortar consignment shop.
 You set your own prices and can change them however you please.
 So, if you want to sell that Michael Kors watch for $80 instead of the $59 Plato's Closet will charge, you can do that.
 And, you won't split the proceeds.
 You'll get the bulk of it, and Poshmark takes 14.9%.